TuxVinyards/qqX/README.md

 - Windows [generally works](https://github.com/quickemu-project/quickemu/issues/1113) for international English and MacOS Sonoma can now be downloaded, with a [bit of patience.](https://github.com/TuxVinyards/qqX/wiki/FAQs-and-Help#macos-hangs-when-running-the-setup)

 - Quickemu's new CLI and API are now usable.

 - Testing for qqX has carried out so far on Fedora 40, Arch and different Ubuntu flavors.

 - Fixes have been made for spidering of home pages and reporting of updates.

+- One or two 'no disk messages' from new quickemu code on new installs which a restart of qqX will clear.

+- Stable but work in progress ...

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI